yousefsoliman/Embed-Angular/README.md

-# Yahoo-Finance-Angular
+# Responsive Embed Angular
-An Angular module with directives to display data from the Yahoo API finance tables
+This is an Angular JS module containing a variety of media embeds from popular websites, usage instructions are below for each embed type.